 South African passport holders do require a visa.

 Smoking is allowed in designated outdoor areas; however, it is prohibited in indoor public areas.

 A Yellow Fever certificate is required by all passengers traveling to India.
-Travelling to India carries certain risks and you should obtain immunisations from cholera, typhoid and rabies if planning to travel in the country.
-Other infections to look out for include Hepatitis B which is endemic and meningitis which can be a risk in Delhi during certain times of year.
+Travelling to India carries certain risks and you should also obtain immunisations for Cholera, Typhoid and Rabies if planning to travel in the country.
+Other infections to look out for include Hepatitis B which is endemic and Meningitis. which can be a risk in Delhi during certain times of the year.

 Rather arrange sightseeing through your hotel or from Thompsons.